+by the financial product?
 Where the Sub-Advisor takes long exposure to a company through the use of single named security derivatives, these are treated like a direct investment and are subject to the same criteria to promote environmental or social characteristics that is outlined above.
 Short exposure taken in single named security derivatives will only be used as part of the calculation towards the portfolio comparing favourably with an index on material ESG criteria.
 These short positions will not however be subject to the exclusion screening.

-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-There is no commitment to EU Taxonomy-aligned investments at the present time.

-• Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy120?

-🗆 In fossil gas

-□ In nuclear energy
+To what minimum extent are sustainable investments with an environmental objective aligned To comply with the EU Taxonomy, the with the EU Taxonomy? criteria for fossil gas include limitations on There is no commitment to EU Taxonomy-aligned investments at the present time. emissions and switching to renewable power or Does the financial product invest in fossil gas and/or nuclear energy related activities that low-carbon fuels by comply with the EU Taxonomy80? the end of 2035.
+For nuclear energy, the ☐ Yes: criteria include comprehensive safety and waste ☐ In fossil gas ☐ In nuclear energy management rules. ⊠ No directly enable other activities to make a substantial contribution to an environmental objective.